What is Flooding?

 Others include bugs, ticks, flies, sandflies, fleas, tritons, bugs, and other freshwater aquatic snails.

-These diseases are usually found in tropical and sub-tropical regions and places where access to safe drinking water and hygiene systems is difficult.
+These diseases are typically found in tropical and subtropical regions, as well as areas where access to safe drinking water and hygiene systems is limited.
 Dengue is the world's fastest-growing vector-borne disease, with a 30-fold increase in disease incidence over the last five decades.

 The standing water allows mosquitoes to breed uncontrollably.
-People are more susceptible when living in congested areas, increasing the number of people who sleep outdoors.
+People are more susceptible to health issues when living in congested areas, which increases the number of people who sleep outdoors.

 One dilemma with floodwater is that it cannot be dispersed because plastic, garbage, and other debris block drains.
 As a result, the water stagnates for longer, which is one main factor in the spread of diseases.

 By expanding the number and range of vector habitats, floodwater may indirectly lead to an increase in vector-borne diseases.
-It is mainly caused by heavy rainfall or an overflow of rivers that may have acted as breeding sites for mosquitoes, enriching the disaster-affected population's potential for infections like dengue, malaria, and West Nile fever.
+It is mainly caused by heavy rainfall or an overflow of rivers that may have served as breeding sites for mosquitoes, thereby increasing the susceptibility of the disaster-affected population to infections such as dengue, malaria, and West Nile fever.

 Flooding may have initially flushed out mosquito breeding.
 Still, it comes back when the waters recede, and the interval is typically 6-8 weeks before the onset of a malaria epidemic.

-Vectors and hosts involved in the conduction of these infectious pathogens are sensitive to climate change and other environmental factors.
+Vectors and hosts involved in the conduction of these infectious diseases are sensitive to climate change and other environmental factors.

-It mainly affects vector-borne diseases by influencing one or more of the following: vector and host survival, reproduction, development, activity, distribution, and abundance; pathogen development, replication, maintenance, and transmission; a geographic range of pathogens, vectors, and hosts; human behavior; and disease outbreak.
+It primarily affects vector-borne diseases by influencing one or more of the following: vector and host survival, reproduction, development, activity, distribution, and abundance; replication, maintenance, and transmission; geographic range, vectors, and hosts; human behavior; and disease outbreaks.

 Summary and Assessment of Vector-borne Diseases

-Food-borne diseases include many illnesses, and public health is growing worldwide.
-This is caused by ingesting foods contaminated with bacteria and other microorganisms or chemicals.
+Foodborne diseases encompass a wide range of illnesses, and public health concerns are on the rise worldwide.
+This is caused by ingesting foods contaminated with bacteria, other microorganisms, or chemicals.

 Malnutrition and hunger are typically the challenges faced by most developing countries.
 The United States and other developed countries still have significant populations that are greatly affected by inadequate food resources and are undernourished.